TAKE ADVANTAGE OF TOTAL ACCESS

 Several of our regional airports are also ideal for major companies like Drakken International to call home.

-Central Florida has earned the distinction of having the most rail miles of any community in Florida.
+Polk County has earned the distinction of having the most rail miles of any community in Florida.
 Excluding rail spurs, Polk County has 20 rail lines comprised of more than 330 miles of mainline track.

 In 2014, CSX, which operates the majority of rail lines throughout the entire state, opened a state-of-the-art Intermodal Logistics Center in Winter Haven.
-Currently capable of processing up to 300,000 shipping containers each year, this centralized hub manages transportation, logistics and distribution for Central Florida’s regional markets including Tampa and Orlando.
+Capable of processing up to 300,000 shipping containers each year, this centralized hub manages transportation, logistics and distribution for Central Florida’s regional markets including Tampa and Orlando.